diku-dk/futhark/docs/error-index.rst

 at least one of which is consuming, and the values returned by the loop body alias each other.
 This would result in the consuming loop parameter aliasing another loop parameter, which is not allowed.
-It is essentially :ref:`unique-return-aliased` from a loop perspective.
+It is essentially :ref:`fresh-return-aliased` from a loop perspective.

 A (contrived) example of this error is the following: